... in Vienna, Austria

 Vienna University of Economics and Business, Vienna, Austria

-Aleksandra Shalakitskaia was an incoming double degree student from Russia (St. Petersburg University) who spend the academic year 2019/20 at WU in the Strategy, Innovation and Management Control Master’s program.
+Aleksandra Shalakitskaia is an incoming double degree student from Russia (St. Petersburg University) who spend the academic year 2019/20 at WU in the Strategy, Innovation and Management Control Master’s program.
 She talks about the challenges of distance learning, her exploration of the city, and what it was like being in Vienna during the lockdown.

 Why did you choose WU and Vienna for your double degree?